 What You Should Know About This Degree

 As the name implies, public relations is all about communicating with audiences via a variety of platforms, including social media, print and broadcast news, and live events.
-PR specialists and managers should have strong writing, public speaking, interpersonal, and organizational skills, and the ability to make sound decisions under pressure.
+PR specialists and managers should have strong writing, public speaking, interpersonal, and organizational skills, as well as the ability to make sound decisions under pressure.

-Many employers value hands-on experience as well as education in public relations.
+Many employers value hands-on experience in public relations.
 If you are earning a graduate degree in public relations as a way to enter the field from another profession, seek out a program that offers an experiential learning component, such as an internship.
-This will give you an opportunity to apply your theoretical knowledge in a real-world setting, and demonstrate your capabilities to future employers.
+This will give you an opportunity to apply your theoretical knowledge in a real-world setting and demonstrate your capabilities to future employers.

 A graduate program in public relations is highly specialized.
 Students who want a broader skill set may choose to pursue a master’s in communications.
-These types of programs will prepare students for a wider variety of communications-based professions, including digital marketing, journalism, fundraising, as well as public relations.
+These types of programs will prepare students for a wider variety of communications-based professions, including digital marketing, journalism, and fundraising.

 Here are some questions to ask when researching Online Public Relations Graduate programs:

 - How are online classes delivered?
 Online classes are typically delivered in one of two ways.
 Synchronous courses meet remotely at the same time throughout the term.
 In asynchronous courses, students access their lessons and assignments on their own schedule.
 It’s helpful to know which type of classes you are seeking as you review programs.